top

 Test Take at home or in doctor’s office?
 Time required Number of questions Accuracy Important fact

-Modified CDR At home 3 minutes 6 Studies called the CDR a reliable test, especially useful for assessing change over time.
-Questions are simple and meant to be answered by a friend or loved one familiar with the test subject.
+Modified CDR At home 3 minutes 6 Studies have show the CDR to be a reliable test, and it’s especially useful for assessing change over time.
+Questions are meant to be answered by someone familiar with the person showing dementia symptoms, not the person themselves.

 The Self-Administered Gerocognitive Exam (SAGE)

-At home 10-20 minutes 12 95% effective at identifying dementia, according to studies.
+At home 10-20 minutes 12 Correctly identifies people with dementia 79% of the time, and correctly identifies those without dementia 95% of the time.
 The best test a person can take at home to identify possible dementia.

-The Montreal Cognitive Assessment (MoCA) Doctor’s office 10-15 minutes 30 The MoCA is a newer test than the MMSE and is found better at identifying dementia (about 94 percent accurate).
+The Montreal Cognitive Assessment (MoCA) Doctor’s office 10-15 minutes 30 Correctly identifies people with dementia 90% of the time, and correctly identifies those without dementia 87% of the time.
 More sensitive to mild cognitive impairment than the MMSE.